 • Pay attention to the slump.
 Concrete uniformity is important to achieving Ff and Fl numbers.
 When the first truck of concrete is delivered at a 4 in. slump and the next at a 10 in. slump, the concrete contractor will have a challenging time achieving a uniform finish.
 If all the concrete is delivered at a 4-5 in. slump, the concrete contractor has good and uniform concrete to work with, and it will assist them in achieving a flatter and more level floor.
 While not ideal, if all the concrete is delivered at a 10 in. slump, at least the contractor has uniform concrete to work with.

+For more on how to specify a flat and level floor, click here.
+To read about a case study on an industrial floor project, click here.
 If you have questions about an upcoming slab-on-grade project, don’t hesitate to contact me at firstname.lastname@example.org.
 We want your project to be successful.

 Chris Sjolander of Northland Concrete and Masonry contributed to this blog post.